 07 of 10

-There may be a few people who don’t like the scent of lavender; probably the same people who prefer rice cakes to potato chips.
-How glorious to find a garden plant whose crushed leaves smell just as wonderful as the blossoms.
+Few people dislike the scent of lavender.
+It's a glorious garden plant that offers crushed leaves that smell just as wonderful as the blossoms.
 If your garden is overwhelmed with blue and purple shades, try one of the alternative hued lavenders, like the white ‘Edelweiss,’ or the yellow ‘Chiffon.’

 08 of 10

-From the strange, claw-like tubers of the ranunculus, emerge some of the most densely ruffled blooms you will ever see in a Mediterranean garden.
-Buy tubers at least seven centimeters in circumference for a spectacular March flower show.Continue to 9 of 10 below.
+From the strange, claw-like tubers of the ranunculus emerge some of the most thickly ruffled blooms you will ever see in a Mediterranean garden (besides the dense bougainvillea vines you see growing up the walls of Mediterranean villas).
+Buy tubers that are at least several centimeters in circumference for a spectacular March flower show.Continue to 9 of 10 below.

 09 of 10

-As the name implies, sea lavender, or beach heliotrope grows just fine in a coastal garden beset by salt spray.
-The evergreen plants provide excellent erosion control, bearing bright purple flowers all summer.
+As the name implies, sea lavender, or beach heliotrope, grows just fine in a coastal garden badgered by the burn of salt spray.
+The evergreen plants (which are not related to the lavender herb) provide excellent erosion control, bearing tiny bright purple flowers all summer and are often cut for fresh and dried bouquets.

 10 of 10

-The wax flower is popular in the trade for its long lasting blooms, and the flowers will bloom for several weeks in the spring garden.
-Cut a few for the vase, and you’ll notice the pleasing scent of the foliage common to members of the myrtle family.
-Not much bothers this evergreen shrub, but heavy soils and overirrigation will kill it.
+The wax flower (chamelaucium) is popular for its long-lasting blooms, and the flowers will bloom for several weeks in a Mediterranean-style spring garden.
+Cut a few for the vase (or as a popular filler in a wedding bouquet), and you’ll notice the pleasing scent of the foliage common to members of the myrtle family.
+Not much bothers this evergreen shrub, but heavy soils and over-irrigation will kill it.